What are Grades and the Gradebook?

 - Excuse an assignment, discussion, or quiz for a student

 Note: You can use keyboard shortcuts to navigate the Gradebook.
-Press the comma key and a pop-up window with keyboard shortcuts will appear for keyboard navigation.
+Press the comma key or the information icon and a pop-up window with keyboard shortcuts will appear for keyboard navigation.

 What is the Learning Mastery Gradebook?